2009 Asian Championship

 Taiwan's roster consists of Wen-Yang Liao, Chen-Hua Lin, Chih-Lung Huang, Yu-Ching Lin, Ching-Ming Wang, Yi-Cheng Wang, Chu-Chien Hsu, Ming-Chin Lee, Kun-Sheng Lin, Hung-Yu Lin, Hsin-Min Wang, Han Lin, Chih-Hsiang Lin, Po-Yu Lo, Kuo-Min Lin, Ming-Jen Kuo, Chia-Hao Chang, Chih-Hao Chang, Tsung-Chun Wu and Keng-Wei Lin.
 They are managed by Chih-Hsien Yeh with coaches Wei-Cheng Chen, Taigen Kaku and Jung-Tang Kang.

 China is managed by Jiao Yi with coaches Tai-Chuan Chiang, Jinsheng Zhang and Kosuke Matsuoka.
-Their roster consists of ?, Jiangang Lu, Changlong Su, Wanjun Zhang, Ziliang Li, ?, Wenming Li, ?, Zhenwang Zhang, Min Ren, ?, Fenglian Hou, Guogang Yang, ?, Jianzhong Liu, Yubin Luo, Zhicheng Liu, Chao Wang, Mengzhao Peng, ? and ?.
+Their roster consists of Jiangang Lu, Changlong Su, Wanjun Zhang, Ziliang Li, ?, Wenming Li, Kai Wang, Zhenwang Zhang, Min Ren, Fenglian Hou, Guogang Yang, Yunlong Xu, Jianzhong Liu, Yubin Luo, Zhicheng Liu, Chao Wang, Zhaopeng Meng, ? and ?.

 Japan is managed by Yasuhiko Sugimoto with coaches Etsuro Sugawara, Tetsuya Okubo and Hiroyuki Sakaguchi.
 Their team has the following players: Tomoyuki Sugano, Reo Moriyasu, Yodai Enoshita, Masahiro Inui, Hirokazu Sawamura, Nao Higashihama, Kazuhito Futagami, Yusuke Nomura, Yuhei Nakaushiro, Kenji Suzuki, Go Yamaoka, Sho Ueno, Komei Sawamura, Shiro Mori, Kentaro Miyazawa, Tsutomo Sasaki, Kenichi Yokoyama, Hisayoshi Chono, Takashi Ogino, Keiji Ikebe, Ikuhiro Kiyota and Sho Aranami.